PEGGY HARRIS NOLAN

 Dates: Frank Chadwick and Raymond Scott (1972).

-Occupation: John Randolph's (RIP) secretary.
+Occupation: John Randolph's (RIP) secretary and law clerk.